Larry Rogers Jr.: Law career

 After joining the Illinois Bar, Rogers joined the Chicago firm of Power Rogers & Smith, becoming a trial lawyer focused on personal injury law.

-An early success for Rogers came when he volunteered to assist Joseph Power to try the Willis case, which saw a $100 million wrongful death verdict for the loss of six siblings of the Willis family that were killed in a Wisconsin crash.
-It was reported to be the largest single-family settlement in United States History.
+An early success for Rogers came when he volunteered to assist Joseph A Power Jr. to represent Willis family, the plaintiffs in a wrongful death lawsuit.
+The lawsuit saw the family awarded $100 million for the loss of six siblings of the Willis family that were killed in a Wisconsin crash.
+This was reported to be the largest single-family settlement in United States history.
 The crash in question would lead to a federal investigation that discovered a scheme inside then-Illinois Secretary of State George Ryan's office in which unqualified truck drivers were given licenses in exchange for bribes.
 The investigation culminated in George Ryan going to prison.

 Rogers has won numerous multimillion dollar jury awards and settlements.
 Notable cases which Rogers has tried included a case in which Rogers won $5 million for the estate of an individual killed by a 2004 Metra train crash and a 2007 medical malpractice lawsuit against the Michael Reese Hospital in which he won $7 million.
 He has also won settlements from American Airlines, the Chicago Park District, and Cook County Hospital among other defendants.

 Rogers is now an equity partner at Power Rogers & Smith.
 His own father is a founding and title partner at the firm.

 Since 2005, Rogers has been recognized as an Illinois Super Lawyer.
-He hs also received recognition on Leading Lawyers Magazine's list of "top 100 lawyers".
+He has also received recognition on Leading Lawyers Magazine's list of "top 100 lawyers".

 From 2004 to 2005, Rogers served as president of the Cook County Bar Association, which is the United States' oldest association of African American lawyers in the country.
 He continues to be an active board member of the association.

 Rogers has been involved in the American Association for Justice, American Trial Lawyers Association, Association for Professional Development in the African American Community, Illinois State Bar Association, Trial Lawyers for Public Justice.

 Rogers served as chairperson of the Young Leadership Division of the National Bar Association from 2001 to 2002.
 He served as vice chairperson and coordinating counsel of minority fairs for the Chicago Bar Association from 1998 to 1999, and as chairperson of its Young Lawyers Division in 1998.

 Rogers was invited to be a member of the Inner Circle of Advocates, a 100 member invitation-only group of trial lawyers from across the United States.

 On June 5, 2020, Rogers became the president of the Illinois Trial Lawyers Association.
 He is the association's 67th president.
 He had been a member of the association since 1993, and had previously served on its board of managers as well as its executive committee.
 He is only the second African American president of the association, with the first having been his own father, who served as president from 2000 to 2001.